javierlopezdeancos/my-typescript-solid-examples/src/S.md

 # 💎 S OF SOLID (SINGLE RESPONSIBILITY)

-The name itself suggest that the “class should be having one and only one responsibility”.
+The name itself suggest that the “class should be having one and only responsibility”.

 ## ❌ BAD EXAMPLE

-> Class should have one responsabilitiy in this case only build a car with their characteristics but not have any log method in console, this should be other responsability.
+> Class should have one responsibility in this case only build a car with their characteristics but not have any log method in console, this should be other responsibility.

 ```ts
 export class CarWrong {